 Expect the next DevOps interview question to cover your experience with cloud services, which dovetail with DevOps' iterative, integrated IT approach.

-Many DevOps professionals need hands-on experience with major public cloud providers like Amazon Web Services (AWS) Elastic Compute Cloud and Google Cloud Platform.
-Share your knowledge around use of cloud platforms, provisioning new instances, coding new software iterations with the cloud provider's APIs or software development kits, configuring clusters to scale computing capacity, managing workload lifecycles and so on.
+Many DevOps professionals need hands-on experience with major public cloud providers like Amazon Web Services (AWS) and Google Cloud Platform.
+Share your knowledge around use of cloud platforms, provisioning instances, coding software iterations with the cloud provider's APIs or software development kits, configuring clusters to scale computing capacity, managing workload lifecycles and so on.

 This is the perfect opportunity to discuss container-based cloud instances as an alternative to conventional VMs.
 Event-based cloud computing such as AWS Lambda offers another approach to software development, a boon for experienced DevOps candidates.